rbrtwlz/fastai_object_detection_old/README.md

 The object's class/label:
 * `class_name`

-If you want to use MaskRCNN for instance segementation, following columns are additionally needed:
+If you want to use MaskRCNN for instance segementation, following columns are additionally required:
 * `mask_path` (path to the binary mask, which represents the object in the image)

 There are helper functions available, for example for adding the `image_path` by `image_id` or to change the bbox format from `xywh` to `x1y1x2y2`.